What We Do...

 Amy is a highly experienced and enthusiastic communicator.
 Working with Amy, she always had a finger on the pulse of how the wider community would be thinking, and bought a strategic vision to our communications which simply did not happen when she was not around.
 Any Communications Director who can get you on the sofa of Breakfast TV has to be good at her job!!

-Kevin Bellamy, Former Chief Executive of MDC and Senior Analyst (Dairy) at Rabobank
+Kevin Bellamy, former Chief Executive at MDC and Global Dairy Platform; former Senior Analyst (Dairy) at Rabobank

 I worked with Amy for many years in Lafarge & Lafarge Tarmac, both at a site and national level.
 Amy was always professional, delivered quality work on time and was able to pull together information from many sources and people to help create media communications or inform our business in specific requested areas.
 She was also easy to get on with and could people at ease to ensure when preparing to talk to the public or media they were well relaxed and informed to deliver the message.